Skip to main content

 2. Check that 'network discovery' and 'file and printer sharing' is enabled on the end-user device;

-3. On the end-user Device, The WMI Firewall rules should be enable (There are options for Private Network and Domain Network so make sure to enable the correct)
+3. On the end-user Device, The WMI Firewall rules should be enabled (There are options for Private Network and Domain Network so make sure to enable the correct one)

 4. Check that Windows Management Instructions (WMI) program is allowed through Windows Firewall for